Tiyo98/farewell-cue-collection/jellymechanics.md

 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellybackthrow.webp)
  \
- Throwing a jelly gives you backwards momenutum for a very short ammount of time.
+ Throwing a jelly gives you backwards momenutum for a very short amount of time.
 If you throw it backwards and immediately dash you keep that backwards momentum.

 ----
 ## Others